 Garden spiders are indeed native to North America.
 They’re found in each of the 48 contiguous states and even in Hawaii.
 Their range also extends southward into Central America and northward into the southern regions of Canada.

 Gardens are great homes for the garden spider.
 Females prefer to position their web in a protected site that is sheltered from heavy winds.
 Each night, the female garden spider eats the central strands of her web and rebuilds it with fresh strands of silk just before dawn.

 Male garden spiders visit females to breed in mid to late summer.
 In an interesting courtship ritual, the male garden spider plucks the strings of the female’s web gently and in a very specific way, to make her aware of his presence.
 Then he slowly approaches and hopes he doesn’t get attacked in the process.
 It’s been noted that males will sometimes attempt to breed with female garden spiders while they’re in their final molt because during molts, the females are immobile and there’s no risk of attack (smart guys!).

 During mating, the male garden spider leaves his palps (the place where he stores his sperm) behind as “plugs” to prevent other males from mating with the same female garden spider.
 Then, as soon as mating ends, the male spontaneously dies, often while he’s still attached to the female.
 Occasionally the female spider will consume the male’s body after mating.

-Soon after mating, the female spider creates one to five papery, brown egg cases, each filled with a thousand or more eggs.
-The egg cases are positioned on the web, typically near the center.
+Soon after mating, the female spider creates one to five papery, brown egg sacs, each about a half inch in diameter and filled with a thousand or more eggs.
+The egg cases of these arachnids are positioned on the sticky silk of the web, typically near the center.
 The female garden spider protects her egg cases until her death, around the time of the first frost.